h8d13/Windows-Sub-System/README.md

 If you got here congrats :)

-If you didn't you might have to set ``` Set-ExecutionPolicy RemoteSigned``` You also have to launch this as admin.
-Yes the good things behind a single toggle.
+If you didn't you might have to set ``` Set-ExecutionPolicy RemoteSigned``` You also have to launch this PowerShell admin.
+Yes the good things behind a single toggle or several...
+And a few downloads.

 ![image](https://github.com/user-attachments/assets/68dd3dfc-7f01-4f79-98e9-a34f3e26cc36)